Skip to content

 Write Passing Acceptance Tests#

-Add a file covering the use of the new data source in website/docs/d/<service>_<name>.md.
-You may want to also add examples of the data source in use particularly if its use is complex, or relies on resources in another service.
-This documentation will appear on the Terraform Registry when the data source is made available in a provider release.
+skaff will generate documentation for the new data source in website/docs/d/<service>_<name>.md.
+If the data source is particularly complex or relies on resources in another service, additional examples may be added.
+The argument and attribute references should match the Schema definition.
 It is fine to link out to AWS Documentation where appropriate, particularly for values which are likely to change.

 Ensure Format and Lint Checks are Passing Locally#